geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

   $ emacs setup_ch4_inversion.sh

 This configuration file contains many settings that you can modify to suit your needs.
-See the `IMI configuration file page <imi-config-file>`_ for information on the different settings/options.
+See the :doc:`IMI configuration file page <imi-config-file>` for information on the different settings/options.

 6. Run the IMI